Dokku normally defaults to using heroku buildpacks for deployment, though this may be overridden by committing a valid

 BUILDPACK_URLto a committed

 .buildpacksfile in the root of your repository.

-# replace APP with the name of your application # replace REPOSITORY_URL with your buildpack's url dokku config:set APP BUILDPACK_URL=REPOSITORY_URL # example: using a specific ruby buildpack version dokku config:set APP BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-ruby.git#v142
+# replace REPOSITORY_URL with your buildpack's url dokku config:set node-js-app BUILDPACK_URL=REPOSITORY_URL # example: using a specific ruby buildpack version dokku config:set node-js-app BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-ruby.git#v142

 Please check the documentation for your particular buildpack as you may need to include configuration files (such as a Procfile) in your project root.

 You can only set a single buildpack using the

 BUILDPACK_URL, though there may be times when you wish to use multiple buildpacks.
 To do so, simply create a

 .buildpacks file in the base of your repository.
 This file should list all the buildpacks, one-per-line.
 For instance, if you wish to use both the